Signals intelligence in modern history: United Kingdom

 In 1919, the British Cabinet's Secret Service Committee, chaired by Lord Curzon, recommended that a peace-time codebreaking agency should be created, a task given to the then-Director of Naval Intelligence, Hugh Sinclair.
 Sinclair merged staff from the British Army's MI1b and Royal Navy's Room 40 into the first peace-time codebreaking agency: the Government Code and Cypher School (GC&CS).
 The organization initially consisted of around 25–30 officers and a similar number of clerical staff.
-It was titled the "Government Code and Cypher School", a cover-name chosen by Victor Forbes of the Foreign Office.
+It was titled the "Government Code and Cypher School", a cover-name chosen by Courtenay Forbes of the Foreign Office.

 Alastair Denniston, who had been a leading member of Room 40, was appointed as its operational head.
 It was initially under the control of the Admiralty, and located in Watergate House, Adelphi, London.
 Its public function was "to advise as to the security of codes and cyphers used by all Government departments and to assist in their provision", but also had a secret directive to "study the methods of cypher communications used by foreign powers".
 GC&CS officially formed on 1 November 1919, and produced its first decrypt on 19 October.

 By 1922, the main focus of GC&CS was on diplomatic traffic, with "no service traffic ever worth circulating" and so, at the initiative of Lord Curzon, it was transferred from the Admiralty to the Foreign Office.
 GC&CS came under the supervision of Hugh Sinclair, who by 1923 was both the Chief of SIS and Director of GC&CS.
 In 1925, both organisations were co-located on different floors of Broadway Buildings, opposite St. James's Park.
 Messages decrypted by GC&CS were distributed in blue-jacketed files that became known as "BJs".

 In the 1920s, GC&CS was successfully reading Soviet Union diplomatic ciphers.
 However, in May 1927, during a row over clandestine Soviet support for the General Strike and the distribution of subversive propaganda, Prime Minister Stanley Baldwin made details from the decrypts public.

 By 1940, GC&CS was working on the diplomatic codes and ciphers of 26 countries, tackling over 150 diplomatic cryptosystems.